Reviews should be considered a gift, not an expectation.

 For Readers

-As a reader, what do I do if I hated a book.
+As a reader, what do I do if I did not enjoy the book?

 That's okay, you’re allowed to.
 Not every book is for every brain.